 “I know, but I don’t want you dippin’ back into that ‘cause you think I’m not gonna like what you got to say or I’m gonna be upset about somethin’.”
-Giving a shrug of his shoulders, he looked over at the large swaths of green grass and the mix of people lounging around on blankets.
+Shrugging his shoulders, he looked over at the large swaths of green grass and the mix of people lounging around on blankets.
 Some were eating, some reading, others just chatting and playing about.
 “I get up, take Irma to school, go to work, take care of her at home, every fuckin’ day raisin’ a teenager.
 I love her, but I’m so fuckin’ bored with all of it, querida.
 Why the fuck am I workin’ for all this shit when it’s just gonna be me after she goes off to college?
 It’s more than just you makin’ me wanna have somebody.
 I don’t want somebody.
-I want you specifically and that’s why I’m here.”
+I want you and that’s why I’m here.”

-Those dark brown eyes stared at her until he realised what she was talking about.
+Those dark brown eyes stared at her until he realized what she was talking about.
 He moved back close to her really playing up the serious evaluation he was doing.
 “I think I can get to her in two.”
 Up came the pointer and middle finger of his bony hand.